Time to taper? Five questions for the ECB

 Italy, seen as one of the most vulnerable countries to tapering, is one to watch.
 A potentially destabilizing election in 2018 means the ECB will be wary of withdrawing the safety net for one of the bloc's weakest members when it needs it most.

-Graphic: Bond investors brace for ECB taper - reut.rs/2tBSLRv
+Graphic: Bond investors brace for ECB taper

 Reporting by Dhara Ranasinghe and John Geddie; Graphics by Ritvik Carvalho; Editing by Richard Balmforth